Brittonlj/MyShoppingCart/README.md

    Please note that the front-end is a work in progress and I'm just getting started on it. :)

 9. You should see the home page with some products listed.
-You can search or login and play around.
-The built-in credentials are "fred.flintstone" password: Password123! and "george.jetson" password: Password123!.
+You can search and play around.
+10. For testing the API, the built-in credentials are "fred.flintstone" password: Password123! and "george.jetson" password: Password123!.
 George is setup as an admin and Fred is a customer.
 Or you can register your own account.
+    To authenticate the API in swagger, try out the Login endpoint using the credentials above.
+Copy the token in the response and click on the Authorize button at the top of the swagger page.
+In the Value field, type "Bearer " and paste in the token and hit Authorize.
-10. Enjoy!
+11. Enjoy!